kaifczxc-lab/pASCNN/README.md

 - MNIST and some relational modes are more like problems where discrete bottlenecks can work
 - CIFAR and frozen-state probe are currently stronger in favor of linear_state

-Funny note:

-Why are codebook and linear_state called that way?
-There's one real reason for this.

-Explanation

-- linear_state says: "Give me the raw state, I'll figure it out myself."

-- codebook says: "Each class already has ready-made code, I'll check which code the output most closely resembles."

-We can literally see this in code

 ---